 Under provisions of Dodd-Frank, if we or another financial institution were to become insolvent or were in danger of defaulting on our or its respective obligations and it was determined that such default would have serious effects on financial stability in the United States, we or such other financial institution could be compelled to undergo liquidation with the Federal Deposit Insurance Corporation ("FDIC") as receiver.
 Under this new regime an insurance company such as Brighthouse Life Insurance Company, Brighthouse Life Insurance Company of NY ("BHNY") or New England Life Insurance Company ("NELICO") would be resolved in accordance with state insurance law.
-If the FDIC were to be appointed as the receiver for another type of company (including an insurance holding company such as Brighthouse Financial, Inc.), the liquidation of that company would occur under the provisions of the new liquidation authority, and not under the United States Bankruptcy Code ("Bankruptcy Code"), which ordinarily governs liquidations.
-In an FDIC-managed liquidation, holders of a company's debt could in certain respects be treated differently than they would be under the Bankruptcy Code and similarly situated creditors could be treated differently.
+If the FDIC were to be appointed as the receiver for another type of company (including an insurance holding company such as Brighthouse Financial, Inc.), the liquidation of that company would occur under the provisions of the new liquidation, holders of a company's debt could in certain respects be treated differently than they would be under the Bankruptcy Code and similarly situated creditors could be treated differently.
 In particular, unsecured creditors and shareholders are intended to bear the losses of the company being liquidated.
 These provisions could apply to some financial institutions whose debt securities Brighthouse holds in its investment portfolios and could adversely affect the respective positions of creditors and the value of their respective holdings.